 Most marketers may think they’re doing a great job with their post-click landing pages simply because it converts and contributes to business growth.
 Unfortunately, that’s not always the case.

 “Being fat and happy hides a multitude of costly sins,” explains Tim Ash, President & CEO of SiteTuners, in our recent post-click landing page design webinar.
 “What we should be focused on, instead, is the lost opportunity cost and the waste.”

 Every marketer experiences lost opportunity — often times, more than once.
-That’s why our SiteTuners webinar diagnoses the most common landing page problems: the Seven Deadly Sins of Landing Page Design:
+That’s why our SiteTuners webinar diagnoses the most common post-click landing page problems: the Seven Deadly Sins of post-click landing page Design:

 The webinar recap

 3 Key takeaways from the SiteTuners webinar

 1) Keep your promises

 The post-click landing page experience must deliver on the expectations of your ad set, otherwise known as message match.
 When you match the message from ad to post-click landing page, you ensure the ad directly relates to the post-click landing page so the prospect knows they’ve arrived at the correct place.